Morning dew on grass blades. Photo Amanda Jarrett

 Lawn renovation is best done in fall when the rains return.
 Tree leaves should be turning colour and the ground still warm from the summer.
 The next best time is early spring, around March.
 A handful of soil shouldn’t drip when squeezed.

-First set the mower at its lowest setting, then aerate, topdress (cover the grass) with1 to 3 inches of garden soil or compost with an organic starter fertilizer high in phosphorous (middle number on fertilizer labels) or just use bonemeal or mycorrizal fungi for turf.
+First set the mower at its lowest setting and mow collecting the grass clippings.
+It's a good idea to aerate, but not essential.
+Spread up to an inch of fine, not chunky, garden soil or compost on top of the existing lawn.
+This is referred to as topdressing.
+Apply an organic starter fertilizer high in phosphorous (middle number on fertilizer labels) or just use bonemeal or mycorrhizal fungi for turf.
 Allow the soil to settle for a week.
-Water the day before seeding and sodding and afterwards.
-Keep soil moist for good seed germination and from sod from drying out.
+Water the day before seeding and sodding.
+When selecting lawn seeds, look for those that contain starter fertilizer and/ or microclover.
+Microclover works with the existing lawn grass so it is more tolerant of conditions.
+Keep soil moist for good seed germination and from the sod from drying out.
 Seeds often have to be watered a few times a day, especially on sunny days.
 For more on lawn renovation, seeding and sodding click here.
 For dealing with lawn grubs click here.

 Lawn renovation is best done in fall when the rains return.
 Tree leaves should be turning colour and the ground still warm from the summer.
 The next best time is early spring, around March.
 A handful of soil shouldn’t drip when squeezed.

-First set the mower at its lowest setting, then aerate, topdress (cover the grass) with1 to 3 inches of garden soil or compost with an organic starter fertilizer high in phosphorous (middle number on fertilizer labels) or just use bonemeal or mycorrizal fungi for turf.
+First set the mower at its lowest setting and mow collecting the grass clippings.
+It's a good idea to aerate, but not essential.
+Spread up to an inch of fine, not chunky, garden soil or compost on top of the existing lawn.
+This is referred to as topdressing.
+Apply an organic starter fertilizer high in phosphorous (middle number on fertilizer labels) or just use bonemeal or mycorrhizal fungi for turf.
 Allow the soil to settle for a week.
-Water the day before seeding and sodding and afterwards.
-Keep soil moist for good seed germination and from sod from drying out.
+Water the day before seeding and sodding.
+When selecting lawn seeds, look for those that contain starter fertilizer and/ or microclover.
+Microclover works with the existing lawn grass so it is more tolerant of conditions.
+Keep soil moist for good seed germination and from the sod from drying out.
 Seeds often have to be watered a few times a day, especially on sunny days.
 For more on lawn renovation, seeding and sodding click here.
 For dealing with lawn grubs click here.

 Weeds